probbe/python_u/README.md

 # python_u
-Programs created for the Udemy Complete Python Bootcamp. \nThis course was started in December 2018.
+Programs created for the Udemy Complete Python Bootcamp.
+This course was started in December 2018.